isc-projects/bind9/doc/arm/reference.rst

    to be sent without fragmentation at the minimum MTU sizes for Ethernet and IPv6 networks.)

+   The ``named`` now sets the DON'T FRAGMENT flag on outgoing UDP packets.
+   According to the measurements done by multiple parties this should not be causing any operational problems as most of the Internet "core" is able to cope with IP message sizes between 1400-1500 bytes, the 1232 size was picked as a conservative minimal number that could be changed by the DNS operator to a estimated path MTU minus the estimated header space.
+In practice, the smallest MTU witnessed in the operational DNS community is 1500 octets, the Ethernet maximum payload size, so a a useful default for maximum DNS/UDP payload size on **reliable** networks would be 1432.

+   Any server-specific ``edns-udp-size`` setting has precedence over all the above rules.

 ``max-udp-size``
    This sets the maximum EDNS UDP message size that ``named`` sends, in bytes.
    Valid values are 512 to 4096; values outside this range are